Brisbane woman caught in Italy ‘red zone’

 Arielle Turnbull,18, has fled across the border to Switzerland after arriving in Italy on January 3 for an au pair adventure in the small town of Verano Brianza, about 45 minutes north of Milan.

-As Italy became the world’s biggest coronavirus hub after China and the country ground to a halt, she had no option but to leave Verano Brianza.
+As Italy became the world’s biggest coronavirus hub after China and the country ground to a halt, Ms Turnbull had no option but to leave Verano Brianza.

 Having crossed over the Swiss-Italian border to the town of Chiasso two weeks ago, Ms Turnbull says she was lucky to get out before strict quarantine rules were imposed on the northern Italian region of Lombardy.